-Source: Eurostat (2011), LFS.
+Source: Eurostat (2017), LFS.

-While some EU member states exhibit hardly any differences in the degree of selfemployment of natives and migrants, e.g. Luxembourg and Latvia, others tend to have large discrepancies, in particular Southern European countries and some Central and Eastern European countries, indicating different roles of migrants and natives in the local labour market and the economy at large.
+While some EU member states exhibit hardly any differences in the degree of self-employment of natives and migrants, e.g. Belgium and Latvia, others tend to have large discrepancies, in particular Southern European countries and some Central and Eastern European countries as well as the UK, indicating different roles of migrants and natives in the local labour market and the economy at large.

 In Austria the composition of self-employment by source country has changed significantly between 2001 and today.
-While the composition of the migrant entrepreneurs by country of origin conformed more or less to the one of migrant wage and salary workers in 2001, this was no longer the case in 2009 and even less so in 2013 and 2016.
+While the composition of the migrant entrepreneurs by country of origin conformed more or less to the one of migrant wage and salary workers in 2001, this was no longer the case in 2009 and even less so in 2013 and 2017.
 With EU enlargement and the imposition of transition regulations for migrants from EU-8 countries (until 2011) and from EU-2 countries (until 2013), access to wage and salary employment was difficult.
 Only highly skilled workers and persons in designated shortage occupations (Mangelberufe) could enter wage and salary employment.
 But the option to set up a business in Austria remained, leading to a substantial inflow of self-employed workers from the new EU member states.
 Between 2004 and 2008, some 18,000 persons from the new EU member states established themselves as independent contractors/self-employed, largely self-employed homecare service providers and to a lesser extent building services and consulting.
 In addition, posted workers entered to provide services on a temporary basis.

 In 2013, 13.3% of the foreign workforce of 642,300, i.e. 85,500, was self-employed, clearly more than in total employment (11.5%).
-Until 2016 the propensity to become self-employed of foreigners continued to increase.
-Of the total foreign workforce of 757,500 14% were self-employed, compared to 11.7% in total employment.
+Until 2017 the propensity to become self-employed of foreigners continued to increase.
+Of the total foreign workforce of 810,500 in 2017, 13.8% were self-employed, compared to 11.7% in total employment.

 The differences between the various nationalities were pronounced.
-While the selfemployment rate of third country citizens, largely persons from Turkey and former Yugoslavia (excluding Slovenia and Croatia), was fairly low with 5.5% (14,900) in 2015, 42.5% of all workers from the EU-2 were working as self-employed (21,200).
-Also citizens from the EU-10 member states worked to a large extent as self-employed, namely 36,000 or 21% of total EU-10 employment.
-Much smaller are the numbers of self-employed from Switzerland and EFTA countries, their share in total employment is, however, also quite high with 16.2% (500 persons).
-It can be taken from Figure 52 that the role of foreign business people has increased significantly over the last decade, flowing from globalisation but above all from EU enlargement.
-In consequence, the diversity of their professional skills and occupations has increased (see also Alteneder-Wagner-Pinter 2013).
+While the self-employment rate of third country citizens, largely persons from Turkey and former Yugoslavia (excluding Slovenia and Croatia), was fairly low with 6.2% (18,300) in 2017, 35.8% of all workers from the EU-2 were working as self-employed (33,500) in 2017.
+Also, citizens from the EU-10 member states worked to a large extent as self-employed, namely 40,100 or 17.1% of total EU-10 employment.
+Much smaller are the numbers of self-employed from Switzerland and EFTA countries, their share in total employment is, however, also quite high with 16% (600 persons).
+It can be taken from Figure 53 that the role of foreign business people has increased significantly over the last decade, flowing from globalisation but above all from EU enlargement.
+In consequence, the diversity of their professional skills and occupations has increased (see also Alteneder & Wagner-Pinter 2013).

-Figure 51: Self-employment rate by region of origin 2001, 2013 and 2016
+Figure 53: Self-employment rate by region of origin 2001, 2013 and 2017

-Source: Statistics Austria: census 2001, BaliWeb: 2013/16.
+Source: Statistics Austria: census 2001, BaliWeb: 2013/17.

-Figure 52: Self-employment rate by industry and citizenship (in %) 2015
+Figure 54: Self-employment rate by industry and citizenship (in %) 2017